phink

 • deployer_address: Set the address of the smart contract deployer.
 The default is Alice’s address.

 • constructor_payload: Hexadecimal scale-encoded data necessary for contract instantiation.
 This is used when calling bare_instantiate extrinsic to instantiate the contract.
 You can use https://ui.use.ink/ to generate this payload.
-By default, Phink will deploy the contract using the constructor that have no arguments new().
+By default, Phink will deploy the contract using the constructor that has no arguments new().

 • storage_deposit_limit: Limit for storage deposits during contract deployment.
 It represents an optional cap on the amount of blockchain storage (measured in balance units) that can be used or reserved by the contract call.

-Fuzzing Options
+Fuzzing options

 • fuzz_origin: A Boolean option to try calling each message as a different user, which may impact performance.
 If set to false, the fuzzer will fuzz any message with the one input (Alice).